Assistance programs Marin County.

 Adopt a Family of Marin is a small non-profit local organization that serves families with children under the age of 18 that live in Marin County, California.
 Financial assistance is provided on a case by case basis and includes utility and electric bill shut-off prevention, emergency rent and security deposit payments, safety-related car repair, and food vouchers when available.
 In addition, the agency offers emotional, case management and workshops as well as information and referrals to community resources.
 The address is 496 B Street, San Rafael, California 94901, or call the San Rafael California agency at (415) 456-7805.

 The Community Action Marin is the non-profit community action agency that serves the low income, unemployed, working poor, and others in the area.
+They are a non-profit, anti-poverty social services agency that helps people throughout Marin County gain long term stability.
 The programs they administer include

-- Emergency Family Needs Fund - While different organizations have partnered to create this option, the Emergency Family Needs Fund administers an assistance program that provides financial assistance and help with bills to families and individuals who are experiencing a short-term crisis or emergency.
-Financial assistance is provided in the areas of rent, utility bills, rental deposits, car repair, prescription drugs and medications, and eyeglasses and other emergencies of an immediate and short-term nature.
+- Emergency Family Needs Fund - While different organizations have partnered to create this option, the Emergency Family Needs Fund administers an assistance program that provides financial help with bills or free stuff.
+They support families and individuals who are experiencing a short-term crisis or emergency.
+Financial assistance is provided in the areas of rent, utility bills, rental deposits, car repair, prescription drugs and medications.
+There are also eyeglasses and financial help help for other emergencies of an immediate and short-term nature, or look here for free stuff in local area.

 - Utility assistance - They administer the low income home energy bill assistance program, known as LIHEAP.
 It is both an energy assistance and conservation program that serves low to moderate income individuals and families with offering them essential funding for their energy costs and bills, especially during the winter and summer season.